TIP OF THE DAY: 20+ Ways To Enjoy Dried Apricots - The Nibble Webzine Of Food Adventures 20 Ways To Enjoy Dried Apricots & The History Of Apricots

 Rice and Grains: Add diced apricots as a garnish, or mix them in.
 For a fruited Grain Pilaf, toss the grain with dried cranberries, diced dried apricots, raisins, sautéed garlic and slivered almonds.

-Salad Topper: Toss or mix dried apricots onto/into your favorite chicken, seafood or pasta salad.
+Salad Topper: Toss or mix chopped dried apricots into your favorite chicken, seafood, or pasta salad.

 Snacks: Garnish a bowl of popcorn with apricot halves or diced apricots, dip apricot halves into chocolate (recipe) for a most delicious confection.